 Limitations on Container Size.
 In September 2012, the Board of Health of New York City approved regulations prohibiting the sale, in certain sales channels, mainly food service establishments, of certain sweetened drinks in containers larger than 16 fluid ounces.
-The regulations were expected to take effect in March 2013, but a New York state court invalidated them as exceeding the Board of Health's authority, and an appellate court agreed with this ruling.
-The decision is currently on appeal to the state's highest court.
+The regulations were expected to take effect in March 2013, but a New York state court invalidated them as exceeding the Board of Health's authority, and the state's highest court agreed with this ruling on appeal.
 The mayor of Cambridge, Massachusetts has proposed a similar initiative.

 We currently package certain of our Monster Energy® drinks and our Peace Tea® iced teas in aluminum cans larger than 16 fluid ounces.
-Although the New York City regulations and other current proposals would not extend to beverages sold in our principal sales channels such as convenience stores, grocery stores, mass merchandisers, drug stores and club stores, we cannot predict whether any such sales channel might be added to the New York City regulations or covered by other similar regulatory initiatives.
+Although current proposals would not extend to beverages sold in our principal sales channels such as convenience stores, grocery stores, mass merchandisers, drug stores and club stores, we cannot predict whether any such sales channel might be added to current proposed regulations or covered by other similar regulatory initiatives.